-- Evaluation of disclosure controls and procedures.
-In designing and (a) evaluating the disclosure controls and procedures, our management recognized that any controls and procedures, no matter how well designed and operated, can provide only reasonable assurance of achieving the desired control objectives and our management necessarily was required to apply its judgement in evaluating the cost-benefit relationship of possible controls and procedures.
-Our principal executive and financial officers reviewed and evaluated our disclosure controls and procedures (as defined in Rule 13a-14 promulgated under the Securities Exchange Act of 1934) as of a date within 90 days before the filing date of this Quarterly Report.
-Based on that evaluation, our principal executive and financial officers concluded that our disclosure controls and procedures are effective in timely providing them with material information, as required to be disclosed in the reports the Company we file pursuant to the Exchange Act. - (b) Changes in internal controls.
+- (a) Evaluation of disclosure controls and procedures.
+In designing and evaluating the disclosure controls and procedures, our management recognized that any controls and procedures, no matter how well designed and operated, can provide only reasonable assurance of achieving the desired control objectives and our management necessarily was required to apply its judgment in evaluating the cost-benefit relationship of possible controls and procedures.
+Our principal executive and financial officers reviewed and evaluated our disclosure controls and procedures (as defined in Rule 13a-14 promulgated under the Securities Exchange Act of 1934) prior to the filing of this Quarterly Report.
+Based on that evaluation, our principal executive and financial officers concluded that our disclosure controls and procedures are effective in timely providing them with material information, as required to be disclosed in the reports we file pursuant to the Exchange Act. - (b) Changes in internal controls.
 There were no significant changes in our internal controls or other factors that could significantly affect those controls subsequent to the date of our evaluation, including any corrective actions with regard to significant deficiencies and material weaknesses.